 This is a departure from the fraternity formula in place for the past 100+ years.
 You may need to completely re-arrange your chapter’s approach to committees, chairmen, and make adjustments among your executive board.
 It is also important to highlight 2-3 priorities (as described in this post).

-In effect, you have four or five teams which rotate in planning their monthly meeting.
-Instead of planning random events, your service/philanthropy-focused members plan a monthly “community project.”
+In effect, you have four or five teams which rotate in planning one meeting each month.
+Instead of random events strewn throughout the year, your service/philanthropy-focused members plan a monthly “community project.”
 Your brotherhood and education-focused members plan retreats.
 Officers oversee everything and organize business meetings and elections.

 Your New Meeting Schedule